wong-yuhin/wong-yuhin/readme.md

    - <b><i>(https://drive.google.com/drive/folders/1I8GQjo8oJ8eGLInjNQCTxhJeNHlfh_B-?usp=sharing)</i></b>

 2) <b>Risks & Vulnerabilities Report</b>:
-   - A report that gives recommendation on how to set up PRTG for the organization in the case study.
-The report explains the prioritization of identified threats and vulnerabilities, recommends IoCs to monitor for, and specifies what alerts and thresholds need to be set and why
+   - A report that gave recommendation on how to set up PRTG for the organization in the case study.
+The report explained the prioritization of identified threats and vulnerabilities, recommended IoCs to monitor for, and specified what alerts and thresholds need to be set and why
    - <b><i>(https://drive.google.com/drive/folders/1kfE2f3x2D-TMkhzVR5oBWVFMZTRc5Aqf?usp=sharing)</i></b>

 3) <b>Log Monitoring Workflow</b>:
-   - This project demonstrates how I apply programming tools and commands in creating a workflow to monitor for unusual traffic.
+   - This project demonstrated how I apply programming tools and commands in creating a workflow to monitor for unusual traffic.
    - <b><i>(https://drive.google.com/drive/folders/10ZeS2ixmDIPr4cg4Ym07rC7dSjxKErjB?usp=sharing)</i></b>

 4) <b>Playbook for Cat & Box Scenario</b>:
    - A custom playbook using the NIST Incident Response Lifecycle as well as the guidelines shared by CISA for developing playbooks meant for incident response.
-The playbook will address a potential Cyber Security breach in the scenario described in the project.
+The playbook addressed a potential Cyber Security breach in the scenario described in the project.
    - <b><i>(https://drive.google.com/drive/folders/1xe5XB7cQ_T1h9eWPbHCtBpnt59u3CVXp?usp=sharing)</i></b>

 5) <b>Risk Management Case Study</b>: